rlawrenc/cosc_304/labs/lab7/php/assign/setup/setup.md

     docker-compose up
     ```

-    This will setup the PHP runtime and Microsoft SQL server on your system.
+    This will setup the Java Server Pages runtime and Microsoft SQL server on your system.
 Please note that you will need at least 500MB of space on your hard drive.

-6. Open your preferred web browser and navigate to the following URL: [http://127.0.0.1/shop.html](http://127.0.0.1/shop.html).
+6. Open your preferred web browser and navigate to the following URL: [http://127.0.0.1/shop.html](http://127.0.0.1/shop/shop.html).
 If all went well with the above steps, you should see the shop opening page.

-7. Edit the files (such as listorder.php) in the text editor and save them on your computer.
+7. Edit the files (such as /WebContent/listorder.jsp) in the text editor and save them on your computer.
 Changes to these files should be reflected on the website.

 ## Debugging